Reyna Grande: Biography

 Grande grew up in poverty with her two siblings in Iguala, Guerrero.
-When she was under five years old, her father moved to the U.S. to earn money to build a house in Iguala but wasn't successful.
-He called for Grande’s mother, who left Grande and her siblings with their paternal grandmother.
+When she was two years old, her father moved to the U.S. to earn money to build a house in Iguala but wasn't successful.
+He called for Grande's mother, who left Grande and her siblings with their paternal grandmother.
 Her father later returned to take her eldest sibling to the United States, but Grande and her other siblings wanted to go as well.
 Thus, Grande traveled to the U.S. as an undocumented child immigrant via an illegal border crossing at the age of about 9.
 She went on to become the first in her family to obtain a college degree.

 Grande attended Pasadena City College and later transferred to University of California, Santa Cruz, where she obtained a B.A. degree in literature/creative writing.
 She later received her M.F.A. in creative writing from Antioch University.
-She has been honored with an American Book Award, the El Premio Aztlan Literary Award, and most recently, the Luis Leal Award for Distinction in Chicano/Latino Literature.
+She has been honored with an American Book Award, the El Premio Aztlan Literary Award, the Luis Leal Award for Distinction in Chicano/Latino Literature, the California Latino Spirit Award, and most recently, the Barnes and Noble Writers for Writers Award from Poets & Writers.

 Grande is a member of the prestigious Macondo Writers Workshop, the workshop founded by Sandra Cisneros.
-She has taught creative writing at UCLA Extension's Writer's Program, at VONA (Voices of Our Nation's Arts), the Latino Writer's Conference, and more.
+She has taught creative writing at UCLA Extension's Writer's Program, at VONA (Voices of Our Nation's Arts), the Latino Writer's Conference, Under the Volcano, and more.